With a non-competitive GMAT score, Saurav got accepted into two top part-time MBA programs- Kellogg and UCLA Anderson.

-In a candid video interview with Poonam, Saurav, now a first-year student at UCLA FEMBA (Fully Employed MBA) program .shares his application experience, his amazing experiences at UCLA, reasons of his preference of UCLA over Kellogg, and offers valuable advice for the prospective applicants, regarding application process, campus life, work life school balance and networking opportunities .
+In a candid video interview with Poonam, Saurav, now a first-year student at UCLA FEMBA (Fully Employed MBA) program shares his application experience, his amazing experiences at UCLA, reasons for his preference of UCLA over Kellogg, and offers valuable advice for the prospective applicants, regarding the application process, campus life, work-life school balance, and networking opportunities.

 The transcript of Saurav’s Video Interview will be published in 2 parts.

 - The challenges he faced during the application process

 Saurav: Hello Poonam.
 I am doing well. long time.

 Poonam: Yes, it’s been a year since we chatted.
 Last year at this time, we were working on the applications and now you are almost ready to complete your first-year at the fully-employed MBA program at UCLA.

 Saurav: Yes.
 It feels different.
 A lot of time has passed.
 It was worth the effort.